Lamb Curry Mamta's - 1 and Variations

 Grind or finely chop onion, ginger, garlic and tomatoes.

 Place all ingredients, except garnish, in a bowl and mix well.
-Leave to marinate overnight or for a few hours in an airtight container in the fridge.
+Leave to marinate overnight or at least a few hours in an airtight container in the fridge.

 Cook in slow cooker on high first, until it comes to a boil, then cook on low for 6-8 hours, as per your cookers instructions.